divadbaroon/Junov.1/README.md

 ### Azure Powered

-- Currently, Juno leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities.
+- Currently leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities.
 Elevenlabs is also available as an alternate option for text-to-speech.

 ### Human-Like Interactions